 For me, the methodology of my escape arrived when I discovered astrology.

-I also appreciated how astrology placed the world within a larger framework, a more interconnected system, the all-inclusive matrix of the universe.
-This was my first sensing of a meaning to life, or at least a path towards meaning.
+I also appreciated how astrology places the world within a cosmic framework, an interconnected system, the all-inclusive matrix of the universe.
+This was the first time the idea of meaning, a ‘meaning to life’ touched me.
+(Or at least a path towards meaning).

 I spent most of my free time reading books on horoscopes, magic and the Tarot and finally, while in junior high, I made the dogged effort to write to as many astrologers in California as I could find, seeing which, if any would take me as a student.
 I lucked out with my teachers Ivy Goldstein Jacobson and Margaret Latvala, and worked with them through my high school years.

 Out of high school I became a member of Llewellyn Georgeâ€™s Educational Astrology organization in Los Angeles.
 I helped write, edit and publish the group’s quarterly newsletters, overseen by Shirley Stringer and Robert Jansky.
 Bob went on to write many excellent books on the relationship between astrology and health and the impact and importance of eclipses.
 He was a great mentor, too.

 I eventually moved to Honolulu Hawaii and began working with clients and teaching astrology.
 I lived in Hawaii for close to twenty years.

 Also in Hawaii, I encountered the Fourth Way teachings of G.I.
 Gurdjieff (right) and studied his cosmology in earnest.
 Lacking a strong bond with my father, Gurdjieff’s teachings became an ad hoc stand-in for me.